Scripture: Mark 4:26-34

 Meditation: What can mustard seeds teach us about the kingdom of God?
 The tiny mustard seed literally grew to be a tree which attracted numerous birds because they loved the little black mustard seed it produced.
 God's kingdom works in a similar fashion.
 It starts from the smallest beginnings in the hearts of men and women who are receptive to God's word.
 And it works unseen and causes a transformation from within.
 Just as a seed has no power to change itself until it is planted in the ground, so we cannot change our lives to be like God until God gives us the power of his Holy Spirit.

 The Lord of the Universe is ever ready to transform us by the power of his Spirit.
-Are you ready to let God change you by his life-give Word and Spirit?
+Are you ready to let God change you by his life-giving Word and Spirit?
 The kingdom of God produces a transformation in those who receive the new life which Jesus Christ offers.
 When we yield to the Lord Jesus and allow his word to take root in us, our lives are transformed by the power of the Holy Spirit who dwells within us.
 Paul the Apostle says, "we have this treasure in earthen vessels, to show that the transcendent power belongs to God and not to us" (2 Corinthians 4:7).
 Do you believe in the transforming power of the Holy Spirit?

 It is up to us to sow this mustard seed in our minds and let it grow within us into a great tree of understanding reaching up to heaven and elevating all our faculties; then it will spread out branches of knowledge, the pungent savor of its fruit will make our mouths burn, its fiery kernel will kindle a blaze within us inflaming our hearts, and the taste of it will dispel our unenlightened repugnance.
 Yes, it is true: a mustard seed is indeed an image of the kingdom of God.
 Christ is the kingdom of heaven.
 Sown like a mustard seed in the garden of the virgin’s womb, he grew up into the tree of the cross whose branches stretch across the world.
 Crushed in the mortar of the passion, its fruit has produced seasoning enough for the flavoring and preservation of every living creature with which it comes in contact.
 As long as a mustard seed remains intact, its properties lie dormant; but when it is crushed they are exceedingly evident.
-So it was with Christ; he chose to have his body crushed, because he would not have his power concealed….Do you allow the seed of God's word to take deep root in your life and transform you into a fruitful disciple of Jesus Christ?
+So it was with Christ; he chose to have his body crushed, because he would not have his power concealed….Do you allow the seed of God's word to take deep root in your life and transform you into a fruit-bearing disciple of Jesus Christ?

 Christ became all things in order to restore all of us in himself.
 The man Christ received the mustard seed which represents the kingdom of God; as man he received it, though as God he had always possessed it.
 He sowed it in his garden, that is in his bride, the Church.
 The Church is a garden extending over the whole world, tilled by the plough of the gospel, fenced in by stakes of doctrine and discipline, cleared of every harmful weed by the labor of the apostles, fragrant and lovely with perennial flowers: virgins’ lilies and martyrs’ roses set amid the pleasant verdure of all who bear witness to Christ and the tender plants of all who have faith in him.
 Such then is the mustard seed which Christ sowed in his garden.
 When he promised a kingdom to the patriarchs, the seed took root in them; with the prophets it sprang up; with the apostles it grew tall; in the Church it became a great tree putting forth innumerable branches laden with gifts.
 And now you too must take the wings of the psalmist’s dove, gleaming gold in the rays of divine sunlight, and fly to rest for ever among those sturdy, fruitful branches.
 No snares are set to trap you there; fly off, then, with confidence and dwell securely in its shelter.
 (SERMON 98)